Jhyde927/Marooned/Marooned.md

 Added then commented out, wall specific colors on lighting shader.
 We can know what geometry is walls from the normal map of the model.
 We could have diffent colored dungeons if we passed a uniform.
 A little experimentation showed it would be a lot of work to get the colors looking good, without hot reloading it's a pain.

 Find a better blood decal animation.
+X

 Minimap now draws doors once revealed.
 Doors are marked with different colored squares depending on door type.
 Locked doors are a faint red, instantly reading as locked.
 I made regular doors just a lighter colored gray, maybe they should be green, but I think that's too much.
 Eggs could be green on the map.
 We could color depending on enemy type as well.
 Just because we can.
 Thanks to Alex Morgan Johnson for the idea to show doors on minimap.